Chithira Thirunal Balarama Varma: Criticism and allegations

 Revathi Thirunal Balagopal Varma took his grievance first to the High Court of Kerala and later to the Supreme Court of India.
-However, at both courts, the verdicts came in favour of Sree Chithira Thirunal and the appelant Revathi Thirunal's case was dismissed in the final judgement of 1991 by the Supreme Court of India.
+However, at both courts, the verdicts came in favour of Sree Chithira Thirunal and the appellant Revathi Thirunal's case was dismissed in the final judgement of 1991 by the Supreme Court of India.

 Later years

 After retiring from active public life in 1956, Sree Chithira Thirunal turned his attention towards business and acquired some shares in the spice trading company "Aspinwall Ltd".
 In the early 1970s, when the English owners decided to withdraw their investment, major portion of the company's shares was bought by Sree Chithira Thirunal.
-After his demise, his legal heirs in the Travancore Royal Family hold the controlling interests of the company to date.
+After his demise, his legal heirs in the Travancore royal family hold the controlling interests of the company to date.
 As part of the agreement during Travancore-Cochin Union formation, the control of Sree Padmanabhaswami Temple was also left to Sree Chithira Thirunal.
 When the Privy Purse was cancelled, according to his niece and writer Aswathy Thirunal Gowri Lakshmi Bayi, in one stroke, he lost 18 Lakhs (per year), the majority of which he was using to support the Padmanabhaswami Temple, despite this, he supported the temple from his own private funds.
 As Padmanabhadasa and hereditary head trustee, he conducted the Murajapam and Lakshadeepam ceremonies in Padmanabhaswamy Temple, more times than all his predecessors.
 He also decided to use electric lights for the first time for the Lakshadeepam when there was scarcity of oil and cost escalation.
 Under his decision, Padmanabhaswami Temple was electrified except inside the Sreekovil.
 He also brought forth Pension system for the employees of Padmanabhaswami Temple.